discoRd-org/branding/README.md

 > **R Discord**
 >
-> We're a large, friendly community focused around the `R` programming language.
-We're a friendly and dedicated community for R enthusiasts, programmers, statisticians, data scientists, students, or anyone interested in learning the language.
+> We're a friendly and dedicated community for `R` enthusiasts, programmers, statisticians, data scientists, students, or anyone interested in learning the language.
 >
 > We have a dedicated staff of talented `R` developers available to assist you around the clock.
 Whether you're looking to learn the language or working on a complex project, we've got someone who can help you if you get stuck.